 In Nedstörtad ängel (1985) Enquist told three love stories through such characters as a Mexican born with two heads, a male and female, a schizophrenic murderer, and a woman, Bertolt Brecht's third wife, who was confined in a mental hospital.
-Enquist has also written short stories, travel books, a detective novel, and the script for Jan Troell's film Hamsun (1996).
+Enquist also written short stories, travel books, a detective novel, and the script for Jan Troell's film Hamsun (1996).
 It focused on the late years of the Norwegian Nobel writer, which were shadowed by accusations of Nazi sympathies.
 The film was praised by among others director Ingmar Bergman.
 Enquist also collaborated with Troell in the film Il Capitano (1991) based on a true story dealing with the 1988 Åmsele murders.

-Enquist's literary criticism has appeared in a number of newspapers, including Uppsala Nya Tidning, Svenska Dagbladet, and Expressen.
+Enquist's literary criticism appeared in a number of newspapers, including Uppsala Nya Tidning, Svenska Dagbladet, and Expressen.
 After the publication of Kapten Nemos bibliotek (1991) Enquist said in an interview that it was his last novel.
 The family tragedy was based on a real event in which the male babies were mixed in a hospital.
 When the mistake is found, the nameless disturbed narrator at the age of six is taken from his home, 'the green house', and sent to a less prosperous home.
 Another child, Johannes, takes his place.
 The narrator finds a refuge from Jules Verne's stories.
 Captain Nemo becomes the guide into his confused mind.
 "The birds slept, tightly wrapped in themselves and their dreams.
 Can it be that birds dream?
 The mist was so low that it left only water and birds to be seen, only a black unmoving surface of water, and endless sea.
 I could imagine myself on the outermost shore, and in front of me nothingness.
 An outermost boundary.
 And then the birds, wrapped tightly in their dreams."

 However, in 1999 Enquist broke his silence as a novelist with Livläkarens besök, which won the August Award and the Independent Foreign Fiction Prize 2003.
 The protagonist is Johan Friedrich Struensee, a German doctor and advocate of the ideas of Enlightenment.
 Struensee became the personal physician to King Christian VII of Denmark (1766-1808), who suffered from mental illness.
 In his position Struensee gained huge influence, and he issued reformist statutes without the king's signature.
 His ally was the strong-willed and shrewd queen, Caroline Mathilde.
 She bore him a daughter.
 The scandalous business ended violently.
 Struensee was executed when the old power, led by a palace tutor named Ove Hoegh-Guldbergmade, made its counterattack.
 Enquist asks the question, "what if an intellectual and humanist were the ruler?"
 Struensee thinks he is a man of the people, but he is no politician, and in the same way that he believes in his reforms, his opponent Guldberg, politically more talented, also thinks that he works for justice.
 "Among this book's merits is its perceptive treatment of the collision between the sheer purity of absolute ideas, whether religious or philosophical, and the stubborn impurity, complexity, ambiguity of actual human lives.
 This collision generates an abundance of ironies.
 Struensee institutes freedom of the press, only to see it exploited mainly by his enemies."
 (Bruce Bawer in The New York Times, November 18, 2001)

-Enquist's play Systrarna (2000) is written for the Danish Betty Nansen theater.
-It is based on Anton Chechov's drama The Three Sisters(1901) and his characters.
-It continues the series in which the author has taken as his subject such figures as August Strindberg, H.C.
+Systrarna (2000), based on Anton Chechov's drama The Three Sisters(1901) and his characters, was written for the Danish Betty Nansen theater.
+It continued the series in which the author took as his subject such figures as August Strindberg, H.C.
 Andersen, Selma Lagerlöf, and Victor Sjöström.
-Lewis resa (2001), about religion, love and taboos, was based on historical facts, documentary records, and interviews.
-Enquist himself has said, that the work in not a "documentary novel", although its protanogists are real-life characters – Lewi Pethrus, the founder of the Swedish Pentecostal Revival, and Sven Lidman, a poet.
+In Bildmakarna (1998, The Image Makers) Enquist suggested that Lagerlöf's creative work was linked to her troubled relationship with her father.
+Lewis resa (2001), about religion, love and taboos, drew on historical facts, documentary records, and interviews.
+Enquist himself arguet, that the work in not a "documentary novel", although its protanogists are real-life characters – Lewi Pethrus, the founder of the Swedish Pentecostal Revival, and Sven Lidman, a poet.
 Enquist dedicated the novel to his mother, who was a member of a popular revivalist movement in Västerbotten.
 Also Lewi in the novel regards his mother as the most important person in his life.